hank-ai/darknet/README_ONNX.md

 # ONNX

 The ONNX export tool is optional in the Darknet/YOLO codebase.
-To build and use this tool, you need to install the Google Protocol Buffer compiler.
+To build and use this tool, you also need to install support for the Google Protocol Buffers.

 On Ubuntu Linux, this is done using: